Tax Refund Calculator

 How to use this calculator

-1. Choose the filing status that best matches your return: single, married filing jointly, or head of household.
+1. Choose the filing status that best matches your return.

-2. Enter your gross annual income and the total federal tax withheld for the year.
+2. Enter your gross annual income, any other ordinary taxable income, and the total federal tax withheld for the year.

-5. Select Calculate and review the estimate for taxable income, federal tax, deductions, credits used, and whether you may get a refund or owe more.
+7. Select Calculate and review the estimate for taxable income, federal tax, total payments considered, deductions, credits used, and whether you may get a refund or owe more.

 This works best as a quick planning check for straightforward wage-income situations.